Learn About Painted Daisy

 Powdery Mildew: This fungus disease occurs on the top of the leaves in humid weather conditions.
 The leaves appear to have a whitish or greyish surface and may curl.
 Burpee Recommends: Avoid powdery mildew by providing good air circulation for the plants by good spacing and pruning.
 Contact your Cooperative Extension Service for fungicide recommendations.

-Root Rots: A number of pathogens cause root rots of seedlings as well as mature roots.
+Root Rots: A number of pathogens cause root rots.
 Burpee Recommends: Pull up and discard infected plants.
 Make sure your soil has excellent drainage.
 Contact your Cooperative Extension Service for recommendations.

 Common Pest and Cultural Problems